replicatedhq/help-center/content/docs/ship/playbooks/entitlements.md

 {{< linked_headline "Ship and Entitlements" >}}

+{{< note title="Guide" >}}
+For a more comprehensive guide to running Titled alongside your Replicated Ship application see [this guide](/guides/ship-and-entitlements/).
+{{< /note >}}

 A Replicated Ship application can deliver customer-specific license fields (entitlements), that can be read and consumed in an application.

-Note that this requires Ship v0.40.0 or later.

 ## Defining License Fields